 Fungal pathogens are a significant threat to crop production.
-Ergosterol, a principal compound of the fungal plasma membrane, which has never been found in plants, is one of the classical MAMP molecule together with chitin, chitosan or β -glucans.
-Therefore, understanding of mechanism participating on its perception by plants is one of the challenge in discovering of plant's innate immunity.
+Ergosterol, a principal compound of the fungal plasma membrane, which has never been found in plants, is one of the classical MAMP molecule together with chitin, chitosan or $\beta$ -glucans.
+Therefore, understanding the mechanism of its participating in the perception by plants is one of the challenge in discovering of plant's innate immunity.

-Within our work we firstly demonstrate the ability of ergosterol to trigger the expression of some defence related genes in plants.
+Within our work, we firstly demonstrate the ability of ergosterol to trigger the expression of some defence related genes in plants.
 We found a specific induction of acidic forms of PR proteins families and enzymes participating in the defence response, such as phenylalanine ammonia lyase and sesquiterpene cyclase.
-Further, the possible cross-talk between the signalling pathways of salicylate and jasmonate was observed.
-Moreover, we studied in detail signalling pathway following ergosterol perception in plants.
+Further, a possible cross-talk between the signalling pathways of salicylate and jasmonate was observed.
+Moreover, we studied in detail the signalling pathway following the ergosterol perception in plants.
 To understand the sequence of the signalling cascade, several representative steps involved in the synthesis of crucial signalling molecules were targeted using specific inhibitors.
-The results showed an important role of calmodulin-dependent protein kinases and nitric oxide in SA-dependent pathway, resulting in expression of defence-related genes.
+The results showed an important role of calmodulin-dependent protein kinases and nitric oxide in SA-dependent pathway, resulting in the expression of defence-related genes.
 However, at the same time the presence of SA-independent spermine pathway was demonstrated.
-Our results from these studies significantly contributed to understanding of mechanism following ergosterol perception in plants and were several times cited in prestigious journals.
+Our results from these studies significantly contributed to understanding the mechanism following ergosterol perception in plants and have been cited several times cited in prestigious journals.